On the Complexity of Hazard-Free Formulas: Introduction

+Every hazard-free circuit (or formula) for $f$ can be tweaked to yield a monotone circuit (or formula) for $\df{f}(x;\cdot)$ resulting in the following Theorem:\footnote{\cite[Theorem 4.9]{IKL+19} only speaks about circuit size, but the same proof holds for formulas as well.} \begin{restatable}[The hazard-derivative lower bound {\cite[Theorem 4.9]{IKL+19}}]{theorem}{thmderivativelowerbound} Let $\booleanf{f}{n}$ be a Boolean function and $\booleanx{x}{n}$ be a fixed Boolean input, then:

-where $\size_F^{+}(f)$ and $\size_{F}^{u}(f)$ denote the minimal size of a monotone Boolean formula and a hazard-free formula computing $f$, respectively. \end{restatable}
+where $\size_F^{+}(f)$ and $\size_{F}^{\u}(f)$ denote the minimal size of a monotone Boolean formula and a hazard-free formula computing $f$, respectively. \end{restatable}

 \cite{IKL+19}, and later \cite{Juk21}, provided examples of non-monotone Boolean functions that have polynomial-sized Boolean circuits but whose hazard-derivatives require large monotone circuit complexity, thereby establishing strong lower bounds on the hazard-free circuit complexity of these functions.
-This motivates the study of the hazard-free model as a bridge between monotone complexity and Boolean circuit complexity.

 We note that until \cite{IKL+19}, hazard-free lower bounds were proved only for restricted models such as hazard-free depth $2$ circuits \cite{Eic65, ND95}.
+Therefore, their work motivates the study of the hazard-free model as a bridge between monotone complexity and Boolean circuit complexity.